openbmc/docs/designs/mctp.md

 modifications if/when MCTP protocol support is moved to the kernel.

 The interface between the demultiplexer daemon and clients is currently defined as a socket-based interface.
-However, an alternative here would be to pass MCTP messages over dbus instead.
 The reason for the choice of sockets rather than dbus is that the former allows a direct transition to a kernel-based socket API when suitable.
+However, dbus option is also provided to enable certain usecases like Add-In-Cards.
+Socket interface currently does not provide a way to discover addition of a card, removal of a card to upper layers, and thus dbus based solution is provided until kernel-based socket API has these capabilities.

 ## Impacts